Random lattice triangulations: Structure and algorithms: Structural properties

 \subsection{The influence region}

-The following notion of ``influence region" of an edge will play a key role in our analysis of decay of correlations under the Gibbs distribution for small~$\lambda$.
+The following notion of ``influence region'' of an edge will play a key role in our analysis of decay of correlations under the Gibbs distribution for small~$\lambda$.
 As usual we fix an arbitrary set of constraints $(\eta,\D)$.
 Let $\bar\sigma$ be a ground state triangulation compatible with the constraints as in Lemma~\ref{lemma:gsl}.
-Suppose we change the configuration of the edge at some point~$x$ to a non-ground-state value $\sigma_x\ne\bar\sigma_x$ (still consistent with the constraints).
-We would like to identify the minimal region ``affected by" the new edge~$\sigma_x$.
-We call this region the {\it influence region\/} of~$\sigma_x$, and denote it~$\Upsilon(\sigma_x)$.
-In this section we give two definitions of~$\Upsilon(\sigma_x)$---one implicit, the other constructive---and prove their equivalence.
+Suppose we change the configuration of the edge at some point~$x$ to a nonground-state value $\sigma_x\ne\bar\sigma_x$ (still consistent with the constraints).
+We would like to identify the minimal region ``affected by'' the new edge~$\sigma_x$.
+We call this region the \textit{influence region} of~$\sigma_x$, and denote it~$\Upsilon(\sigma_x)$.